PRIVACY NOTICE - SOCIAL

-At BAT (which is the name of the business that owns “Vype_Worldwide” we are committed to protecting your privacy – this means that we will make sure that any information you give to us by visiting our websites, social media pages, or participating in our competitions that you enter from the links on our website or social media pages (such as Instagram or Facebooks) ("Competition") are only used for the purposes set out in this “Privacy Notice”.
+At BAT we are committed to protecting your privacy – this means that we will make sure that any information you give to us by visiting our social media pages, or participating in our competitions (including ones run by our collaborative partners such as McLaren or DVLM) that you enter from our social media pages (such as Instagram, Facebook or YouTube) ("Competition") are only used for the purposes set out in this “Privacy Notice”.

-This Privacy Notice tells you what we do with your personal data, and how we comply with the laws that tell us to treat your personal data in a certain way.
-This Privacy Notice applies to everyone who visits our website, social media pages and/or participates in our (and the Vype_Worldwide team at BAT love doing competitions!).
+This Privacy Notice tells you how we collect and use your personal data, and let you know about your privacy rights.
+This Privacy Notice applies to everyone who visits our social media pages, or participates in our Competitions when visiting social media pages.

-For the purpose of this Privacy Notice, we need to tell you that the relevant legal entity responsible for your any personal data you provide to us (known as a “data controller”) is called Nicoventures Trading Limited ("BAT", “us” or "we").
+For the purpose of this Privacy Notice, the relevant legal entity responsible for processing your personal data is called Nicoventures Trading Limited, which is part of the British American Tobacco group (collectively "BAT", “us”, “ours” or "we").

 Depending on the circumstances and applicable local laws and requirements, we may collect the information detailed below.
 You can learn about the reasons why we do this later in this Privacy Notice.

 If you visit our social media pages and like our posts, include a hashtag or mention relating to us or tag us in a post, we will collect your social media handle and post related information (the content, time and date of your post);

 If you send us a direct message, we will collect your social media handle (e.g. your social media account name) and anything you provide within the content of correspondence;

 Where you are required to share personal data for your entry to a Competition (such as a selfie or a written post) we will collect the content of your Competition entry;